 Pressing the Windows keys opens the start menu.
 Using combinations of WinKey with other keys on your keyboard lets you perform many actions and commands that you perform with the mouse.
 These are the WinKey or Windows Key shortcuts, and they are very useful.
 However, if you want to disable the Windows key hotkeys in Windows 11/10, here is how you can do that.

-When one is gaming, and if presses the Windows Key, any open PC game where the taskbar is not shown, will minimize without exiting the program!
+When gaming and pressing the Windows Key, any open PC game with the taskbar hidden will minimize without exiting the program.
 This often becomes a nightmare for PC gamers, and as such, while playing PC games, most prefer to disable this key.

 Let us see how we can disable the Windows key on the keyboard to improve the Gaming experience.